arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/54183001/165039998-dee24756-808f-4606-b0e0-b341b1be94fa.png)

-Here the test group is shown to have a significantly large revenue rate compared to the control group but once again must go throuhg a statistical significane method.
+Here the test group is shown to have a significantly large revenue rate compared to the control group but once again must go throuhg a statistical significance method.

-In this case since, revenue is a non-binomial metric the Mann-Whitney-Wilcoxon rank-sum test was used rather than a z-test.
+In this case since, revenue is a non-binomial metric and the Mann-Whitney-Wilcoxon rank-sum test was used rather than a z-test.

 Here are the results: